Akihiki/Chatbot-Application-Academic/README.md

-# Chatbot Deployment with Flask and JavaScript
+p# Chatbot Deployment with Flask and JavaScript

 In this project we deploy the chatbot we created with Flask and JavaScript.